rhw0016/COMP-3000-Final-Project/README.md

 reads in a file until the end

-sum sub-task budgets for project budgets and compare to budget goal, returns bool value true/false if under/over budget
+sum project budgets for total budget and compare to budget goal, returns bool value true/false if under/over budget

-sum number of workers on project and track with "Project" object
+sum number of workers on project and track

 make the project name string be the first object - return first object for project name.
 If asked what project(s) a person is on, check array of strigs (peoples names) with == and output...